soehlert/TuneBox/README.md

    ```

 3. **Open TuneBox:**
-   Navigate to `http://localhost` (or your server's local IP address) in any web browser.
+   Navigate to `http://localhost` (or your server's IP address) in any web browser.
 You will be greeted by the **Setup Wizard** to link your Plex Media Server and select your active playback player.

 ---